 These Hale Bros. postcards are part of the Plummer & Associates collection.
 Please do not copy or reproduce without permission from John Plummer.

-Tags: Allied Stores, big box retail, bloomingdales, Broadway Hale, California retail history, Carter Hawley Hale, City of Paris, City Stores, defunct department stores, Department Store History, department stores, dina lokets, emporium, Emporium Capwell, executive search firms, fashion, FEDERATED DEPARTMENT STORES, grand dames, grand dames of retail, Hale Bros, Hale Brothers, Hale Stores, heidi plummer, I.Magnin & Co, J Magnin, J.C.
-Penney Co, john plummer, la times, macy's, Merchantile Stores, Mervyn's, modesto, Modesto Bee, national retail federation, nrf, NY Times, plummer & associates, plummer and associates, Plummersearch, plummersearch.com, POSTCARDS, retail executive recruiters, retail executive search firms, Retail History, retail recruiters, retailexecutivesearch.com, retailexecutivesearchfirms.com, sacramento, sacramento bee, Sacramento Retailers, san francisco, San Jose, SF Chronicle, Specialty retail, specialty retailers, stores magazine, susan gill, USC, value retail, Weinstock Lubin, weinstock lubin & co, Weinstocks, White House, Womens Wear Daily, WWD
+Tags: Allied Stores, apparel executive search, big box retail, bloomingdales, Broadway Hale, California retail history, Carter Hawley Hale, CATALOG EXECUTIVE SEARCH, City of Paris, City Stores, consumer direct executive search, cosmetics executive search, defunct department stores, Department Store History, department stores, dina lokets, ecommerce executive search, emporium, Emporium Capwell, executive search firms, eyewear executive search, fashion, fashion executive recruiter, FASHION EXECUTIVE SEARCH, FEDERATED DEPARTMENT STORES, grand dames, grand dames of retail, Hale Bros, Hale Brothers, Hale Stores, heidi plummer, I.Magnin & Co, J Magnin, J.C.
+Penney Co, john plummer, la times, macy's, Merchantile Stores, Mervyn's, modesto, Modesto Bee, national retail federation, nrf, NY Times, plummer & associates, plummer and associates, Plummersearch, plummersearch.com, POSTCARDS, private equity executive search, retail executive recruiters, retail executive search firms, Retail History, retail marketing executive search, retail recruiters, retailexecutivesearch.com, retailexecutivesearchfirms.com, sacramento, sacramento bee, Sacramento Retailers, san francisco, San Jose, SF Chronicle, Specialty retail, specialty retailers, stores magazine, susan gill, USC, value retail, venture capital executive search, Weinstock Lubin, weinstock lubin & co, Weinstocks, White House, Womens Wear Daily, WWD